MontanaFlossCo/Flint/README.md

 You can of course customise the attributes of the `NSUserActivity` if you want to, by defining a `prepare(activity:for:)` function.
 See the [Activities guide](https://github.com/MontanaFlossCo/Flint-Documentation/blob/master/1.0/guides/activities.md).

+See the [programming guide for Activities](https://github.com/MontanaFlossCo/Flint-Documentation/blob/master/1.0/guides/activities.md) for more details.

 ## Track analytics events when users do things

 Most apps end up having to do some kind of analytics reporting to get an idea of what your users are actually doing.
 An analytics event is typically an event ID and a dictionary of keys and values.
 Flint makes emitting these easy and consistent, using any analytics service you want.
 Even your own home-spun backend.